Disclosure: Visit Wichita hosted my trip to Wichita, Kansas. However, all opinions are my own.

 Wichita is full of wonderful small businesses!
 Consider shopping small while you’re in town and pick up a few Wichita-themed souvenirs.
 During my visit I popped into quite a few shops as I explored the area around downtown.
 Some of my favorites were:

-- Vortex Souvenir (2721 E. Central Avenue, #113 in Wichita): Vortex Souvenir offers a fantastic mix of local art and fabulous gifts.
+- Vortex Souvenir (607 W. Douglas Avenue in Wichita): Vortex Souvenir offers a fantastic mix of local art and fabulous gifts.
 With a striking exterior and unique wares, you won’t want to miss this cool and quirky shop.

 - The Workroom (150 N. Cleveland in Wichita): If you’re in the market for a Wichita-themed souvenir, look no further than The Workroom.
 Not only is this shop home to lots of Kansas-themed items, but it’s also full of incredible home decor.